25 November 2022

 Chrisoula Markopoulos had always been good with money.
-Approaching her 65th birthday, she needed to make some big decisions on how to use her super in retirement and achieve what she always wanted.
+Approaching her 65th birthday, she needed to make some big decisions on how to make the most of her retirement and superannuation.
 So, she called AustralianSuper to get help understanding her financial advice options.

 When she was 16, Chrisoula moved to Australia with her father and little else.
 Like many immigrants, she’s experienced her share of challenges, but she now says they’ve helped build her character.
 We spoke to Chrisoula in February, 2018.